 - Add the withdrawal date in the email.

-- State the your reason for your withdrawal (optional).
+- State the reason for your withdrawal (optional).

 - You will receive an email confirmation once your withdrawal is processed.